What is Bounce Rate in SEO?

 what is bounce rate in seo

-What is bounce rate in seo?
+What is the bounce rate in SEO?
 Does it have an important role to play?
 In short, the “bounce rate” is the percentage of visitors arriving from an external source and leaving without exploring another page.
 You can find more in-depth details below.

 What is Bounce Rate?